 Mount Mercy’s English program has numerous impressive writers.
 Many of our students, alumni, and faculty not only write posts for Literary Mustangs, but manage their own blogs as well.
 Here are some of our community’s blogs that you should be following!

-Moments by Madi & More – Sophomore English and Communication Major Madi Orton blogs on photography, her work on the Mount Mercy Times, and other aspects of her MMU life.
+Moments by Madi & More – Junior English and Communication Major Madi Orton blogs on photography, her work on the Mount Mercy Times, and other aspects of her MMU life.

 The Elusive Refuge – Susan Abel (’16) writes, “Poetry has helped me see myself and understand better this mayhem that is life, this beauty and wonder and sometimes seeming despair.
 Some things I find I cannot say, and so I run to poetry as a refuge.”
 Follow The Elusive Refuge to enjoy her wonderful poetry!